-- Have you lodged a map and statement with the local authority under section 31(6) of the Highways Act 1980?
-If so, this could help to show that you did not intend to dedicate the route as a right of way. - Are there any signs on the route which indicate that there was no right of way or that use was by permission of the landowner?
-If so, those signs, together with details of when they were erected and who by could be used as evidence to help to defeat a claim for a right of way. - Are there any people who could give statements countering those presented by the users of the route?
+- Are there any people who could give statements countering those presented by the users of the route?
 For example, have people who live near the route seen it being used? - Has the landowner (or his agents) challenged users of the route?
 If so, evidence of that, including evidence from the users who were challenged, could assist in some cases. - Was any damage done to fences/locked gates in order for the use claimed to have been made? - Is there any other evidence to show that the landowner did not intend to dedicate the route as a right of way? - Were there any events within the 20 year period which could have brought the right to use the route into question?
-If so, it may be possible to show that the application is based on the wrong 20 year period, and the evidence may not cover the correct 20 year period.
+If so, it may be possible to show that the application is based on the wrong 20 year period, in which case the user evidence may not cover the actual period that needs to be considered.